ultrasonoro9/ultrasonoro9.github.io/aboutme.md

 I have the following qualities:

-- Over twenty years of AV and Video Experience
+- Over twenty years of Audio and Video Experience
-- Over ten years of Video Conferencing Management and Deployment Experience
+- Over ten years of Video Conferencing Experience
-- I take pride in my work and am constantly learning
+- I take pride in my work and am constantly learning new things
 - I'm friendly and easy to work with
+- I am honest

 What else do you need?